-The Center for the Collaborative Classroom has partnered with CORE (Consortium on Reaching Excellence in Education) to deliver professional learning in California.
+The Center for the Collaborative Classroom has partnered with CORE Learning to deliver professional learning in California.
 This partnership builds on Collaborative Classroom’s literacy programs that foster students’ ongoing development as readers, writers, and caring members of the classroom community, and CORE’s long-term commitment to implementation support services that help customers build their own capacity for effective instruction by laying a foundation of evidence-based knowledge, supporting the use of proven tools, and developing leadership.

 Which programs will CORE support?

 - SIPPS®: K–12 Systematic Instruction in Phonemic Awareness, Phonics and Sight Words (the science of reading foundational skills curriculum)

 Schools and districts who purchase programs from Collaborative Classroom can request professional learning services by filling out a request online.

 CORE can provide these trainings remotely, especially important during this time of social distancing, or onsite at your location once schools reopen.
 See the results that can be obtained when CORE consultants provide not only initial training but ongoing support for full implementation.

 - Dale Webster, Ph.D., Vice President of Literacy and former Policy Consultant to the CA State Board of Education and former Project Manager at the Institute for Public School Initiatives – University of Texas

 - Dr. Carrie Thomas Beck, Ph.D., Director of Literacy and national dyslexia expert